-In several articles previous, the (S, s-1) inventory policy is discussed.
+In several articles previously, the (S, s-1) inventory policy is discussed.

-For this reason, it made sense to create an article which explains what it does, and how it can be used to improve inventory management.
+For this reason, it made sense to create an article that explains what it does and how it can be used to improve inventory management.

 The following was written by Wayne Fu.